Big Hawk Chief: Career

 "Big Hawk Chief... one of my favorites, was the fastest runner in the tribe, and I believe the world... while at Sidney after coming down from the Dull Knife expedition, another man and I timed him, both with stop watches.
-He ran the first half in 2 minutes flat and the second in 1:58 or the mile in 3.58 – so much faster than ever done before that we didn’t believe the track was right, and had it measured with a steel tape.
+He ran the first half in 2 minutes flat and the second in 1:58 or the mile in 3.58 ― so much faster than ever done before that we didn’t believe the track was right, and had it measured with a steel tape.
 I had him run again.
-To this day [written in 1930] no man has ever equaled it―my reason for believing that he was the fastest man on his feet.
-The army stripped him and went carefully over him, stating afterward that Hawk Chief was the most perfect specimen of man he had ever seen."
+To this day [written in 1930] no man has ever equaled it ― my reason for believing that he was the fastest man on his feet, then or since.
+The army surgeon at Sidney stripped and went carefully over him, stating afterward that Hawk Chief was the most perfect specimen of man he had ever seen."

 North's account of the event serves as a primary source on an event whose significance is often disputed.
 In having an official report of such a major event, North's retelling of the event is sometimes regarded as proof that Hawk Chief was the first man to run a sub-four-minute mile.

 Hawk Chief was also documented to have run from the Pawnee Agency to the Wichita Agency, a distance of 120 mi, in 24 hours.
 When his statement was doubted, he rested for one day and ran back the other direction to prove it, this time doing it in 20 hours while being monitored.
-The performance was almost as impressive as his mile run, as by the 1930s the 24-hour run record was held by Arthur F. H. Newton, who had covered 152 mi at approximately the same pace as Hawk Chief's run (on pace for 126 miles in 20 hours).
+By the 1930s, the 24-hour run record was held by Arthur F. H. Newton, who had covered 152 mi at approximately the same pace as Hawk Chief's run (on pace for 126 miles in 20 hours).